WatsonWBlair/Scalable_G6/README.md

 YEARS=(1997 2002 2005 2006 2007)
 SAMPLE_SIZE=40000
 ```
->You will need to update the EC2_HOST to match your deployed cluster
+>- You will need to update the EC2_HOST to match your deployed cluster
->It is expected that your permission key will be stored in the root directory of this project
+>- It is expected that your permission key will be stored in the root directory of this project

 ### Step 2: Transfer Scripts to EC2